Sameer (film): Film Festivals and Awards

-Sameer had its World Premiere at the 17th New York Indian Film Festival on 6 May 2017.
-The film was also screened at Charlotte Asian Film Festival 2017.
+Sameer premiered at the 17th New York Indian Film Festival on 6 May 2017.
+The film was also screened at the Charlotte Asian Film Festival 2017.

 Controversy

 Sameer made into the headlines when India's Central Board of Film Certification ordered the director to remove the words "Mann ki baat", from a dialogue as it is the name of the radio show hosted by Prime Minister Narendra Modi.

 Soundtrack

 The soundtrack of Sameer consists of 3 songs composed by Vipin Heero and Pankaj Awasthi while the lyrics have been written by Piyush Mishra and Vipin Heero.